 Develop a List of Potential Contacts

 The first step in starting your networking efforts is to develop a list of potential contacts.
-According to Hansen in her book, A Foot in the Door, the following are the very best contacts for college students.
+In her book, A Foot in the Door: Networking your Way into the HIdden Job Market, Katharine Hansen recommends the following type of contacts for college students.

 Although you may consider your classmates to be possible competitors as you look for jobs, they can be wonderful sources of information.
-Like you, they're also deciding what career directions or employers are right for them and they may have uncovered some great resources that you haven't come across.
+Like you, they're also deciding what types of careers or employers are right for them and they may have uncovered some great resources that you haven't come across.

 Alumni (especially recent graduates)

-Ask what alumni who graduated in your major are doing and track those down that work in areas that are of interest to you.
-You can find this information from your university's career services office, alumni office or from professors in your department.
+Seek what alumni who graduated in your major or who are working in a career field of interest.
+You can find contact information for alumni from your university's career development office, alumni office or from professors in your department.
 A terrific way to network with alumni is to speak to them at career fairs and other campus events.

 Parents and Other Family